-The consortium of partners that has come together around Idaho's Communities of Excellence federal CSP project successfully secured a federal Charter Schools Program grant in 2018 to lead the expansion of high-quality public charter schools across the state.
+The consortium of partners that has come together around Idaho's Building on Success federal CSP project successfully secured a federal Charter Schools Program grant in 2023 to lead the expansion of high-quality public charter schools across the state.
 Bluum, a Boise-based statewide nonprofit charter school support entity, is project lead.
 Bluum is organized to seek out, vet and support innovative leaders and high-performing school models.
-Bluum is joined by Idaho's primary charter school authorizer the Idaho Public Charter School Commission (PCSC), long-time leaders in Idaho education and school improvement efforts, Idaho State Board of Education and the J.A. and Kathryn Albertson Family Foundation, and the nationally-renowned non-profit charter school facilities finance group Building Hope.
+Bluum is joined in this work by the Idaho-based J.A. and Kathryn Albertson Family Foundation (JKAF).
+Other key partners in this proposal include the Idaho State Department of Education and the Idaho State Board of Education.